- Physical Therapy & Rehabilation (includes occupational & speech therapy) - (406) 327-4050

 Beyond our core inpatient and outpatient programs, we also offer several specialty clinics.
 To learn more, choose a link below:

-Community Medical Center has partnered with Oncology Rehab Partners to provide high quality cancer rehabilitation care for patients that suffer from side effects from cancer or their treatment.
-Our certified STAR Team offers a unique program not only for our patients but also for cancer patients in the Missoula Community and surrounding areas.
+Community Medical Center provides high quality cancer rehabilitation care for patients that experience side effects from cancer or their treatment.
+We not only care for our patients but also for cancer patients in the Missoula Community and surrounding areas.
 By providing a more holistic approach to the way we care for patients, we plan to help prevent new primary cases, recurrence of original cancers and other co morbidities through education and promoting physical activity and healthy lifestyle choices.
-For more information, please call 406-327-4050
+For more information, please call (406) 327-4050.

 Peace of mind